Coincidental Inspiration by Way of Danger and Perspectives: Inspired by Chimamanda Ngozi Adichie

 And so I found myself watching the talk over again, only this time, it didn’t just spark awareness, but inspiration.
 Inspiration that sticks with me as I observe the world, the past, the present, and what humans just might become.

 Yet, through art and story, our perspectives have a chance to connect.
-Through words and images we have the chance to perceive bits of each other’s minds and feelings, cultures and hopes.
-In this way art is like a coincidence, a place for perspectives to weave themselves together, to grow open in their difference.
+Through words and images, we have the chance to perceive bits of each other’s minds and feelings, cultures, and hopes.
+In this way, art is like a coincidence, a place for perspectives to weave themselves together, to grow open in their difference.